jorper98/BackupFolderPowerShellScript/README.md

 ## **Contact**

-Feel free to contact me if you have ideas or issues with this script either here or via X: @jorper98
+Please feel free to contact me if you have ideas or issues with this script either here or via X: @jorper98